What is GraphQL?

 - Fast client-side requirements are not well suited to Rest's static nature.

 - Queries are made at various endpoints (URL).

 - Several endpoints (URL) must be consulted to obtain the information that is being sought.

 - GraphQL uses a strongly typed system to define the capabilities of an API.

 - Schemas serve as a contract between the client and the server.

-- The Front end and the Back end can work completely independently.
+- The frontend and backend can work completely independently.